deephdc/deep-docs/source/user/modules/mods.rst

 of computing infrastruture.
 The service is running on TensorFlow backend.

-Further reference information like articles, posters, detail descriptions of this module is available in `git repository <https://github.com/deephdc/mods/tree/master/references>`_.
+Further references like articles, posters, detail descriptions of this module is available in `git repository <https://github.com/deephdc/mods/tree/master/references>`_.

 +-----------------------------------------------------------------+---------------------+